connect2robiul/irobiul.github.io/aboutMe.md

 ## 🐛 About Me

 Hello Internet, I am Robiul living in Innopolis, Russia, from Bangladesh.
 I have a lot of wish lists, and I am too lazy to execute or don’t find any opportunity to achieve.
 And most importantly, I am a happy Single Man because of «Hetero- Mono - Sapio - Demi» and trying to do something productive.
 I am more like a gossiping person, and to make suitable gossip, just message me on Slowly have ID RP87LX or email me at connect2robiul@pm.me for random discussion.
+Also, you can hang out with me fill up this form https://forms.gle/9ooncjacUmJp8DA96.

 ## 💙 The 5 love languages profile result (Singles Edition)